 - Vriska Serket from Homestuck is a rare female example.
 It's clear she's playing for the good team, but her past is filled with a lot of questionable things, and her tendency to make tough calls nobody else is willing to make is best represented through her iconic monologue.

 "I only ever wanted to do the right thing no matter how it made people judge me, and I don't need a magic ring to do that.
 You don't have to 8e alive to make yourself relevant.
 And you don't have to 8e a good person to 8e a hero.
 You just have to know who you are and stay true to that.
 So I'm going to keep fighting for people the only way I ever knew how.
 8y 8eing me."

 - Eridan Ampora fits the mold quite well.
-Reality Ensues and he accidentally alienates his friends.
+Surprisingly Realistic Outcome happens and he accidentally alienates his friends.

 - Dirk Strider in both the alpha and beta timelines is a good representation of this, with Bro being the textbook example of what happens when this sort of personality is given complete control of another person without any sort of accountability.
 Meanwhile, his alpha incarnation shows his internal conflict through his interactions with Lil Hal.